Search for Low-Energy Signals from Fast Radio Bursts with the Borexino Detector: Abstract

 \section{Abstract}

-The search for neutrino events in correlation with several of the most intense fast radio bursts (FRBs) has been performed using the Borexino data.
-We have searched for signals with visible energies above $250$~keV within a time window of $\pm$1000~s corresponding to the detection time of a particular FRB.
-We also applied an alternative approach based on searching for specific shapes of neutrino-electron scattering spectra in the full exposure spectrum of the Borexino detector.
+The search for neutrino events in correlation with 42 most intense fast radio bursts (FRBs) has been performed using the Borexino dataset from 05/2007 to 06/2021.
+We have searched for signals with visible energies above $250$~keV within a time window of $\pm1000$~s corresponding to detection time of a particular FRB.
+We also applied an alternative approach based on searching for specific shapes of neutrino-electron scattering spectra in the full exposure data of the Borexino detector.
 In particular, two incoming neutrino spectra were considered: the monoenergetic line and the spectrum expected from supernovae.
-The same spectra were considered for electron antineutrinos detected through the inverse beta-decay reaction.
+The same spectra were considered for electron antineutrinos detected through inverse beta-decay reaction.
 No statistically significant excess over the background was observed.
 As a result, the strongest upper limits on FRB-associated neutrino fluences of all flavors have been obtained in the $0.5 - 50$~MeV neutrino energy range.

 \keywords{Fast radio bursts \and neutrino \and Borexino}